snehalNagmote/kafka-ganglia/README.md

+Fixed some of the dependencies isue with Kafka 0.8 and Scala 2.8

+This works with kafka built with 2.8.0 version of Scala.

 Kafka Ganglia Metrics Reporter
 ==============================

-Fixed some of the dependencies isue with Kafka 0.8 and Scala 2.8

 This is a simple reporter for kafka using the [GangliaReporter](http://metrics.codahale.com/manual/ganglia/).
 It works with